jintonic/geant4/README.md

 - the [end user], who uses a Geant4 application written by someone else,
 - the [application developer], who writes a Geant4 application, and
-- the [framework provider], who updates or extends Geant4 libraries.
+- the *framework provider*, who updates or extends Geant4 libraries.

 This tutorial is provided to flatten the steep learning curve of Geant4 for the first two types of users with some thoughts on how a framework provider can serve the first two better.

 [Q&A]: https://geant4-userdoc.web.cern.ch/UsersGuides/IntroductionToGeant4/html/IntroductionToG4.html#software-knowledge-required-to-use-the-geant4-toolkit
 [end user]: #for-end-user
 [application developer]: #for-application-developer
-[framework provider]: #for-framework-provider

 ## For End User